 Famous-guitar premium vs instrument premium

-Micawber is still in active use and is not available.
-A comparable instrument — a stock early-1950s blackguard Telecaster in butterscotch with original pickups — would currently trade in the $50,000–$150,000+ range depending on condition and documentation.
-That's the instrument value.
-Richards' specific guitar, with the provenance, the modifications, and 50+ years of Rolling Stones history, would be a multi-million-dollar auction event.
+Micawber is not available.
+A comparable stock instrument — an early-1950s blackguard Telecaster in butterscotch with original pickups — currently trades in the $50,000–$150,000+ range depending on condition.
+Richards' specific guitar, with the provenance, the documented modifications, and 50+ years of Rolling Stones history, would be a multi-million-dollar auction event.

 Get Your Own